giselehbm/CCI_ImgAnalysis_2023/README.md

-# :microscope: Introductory course to Image Analysis in Life Science 2023
+# :microscope: Image Analysis in Life Science 2023

 Welcome to the image analysis course organized by the [Centre for Cellular Imaging](https://www.gu.se/en/core-facilities/infrastructure-at-core-facilities/centre-for-cellular-imaging)!